 After the interview

-The Admission Score is calculated as follows:
+After the interviews, the Admission Score for each applicant is calculated as follows:

 The Academic Score represents 65% of the Admission Score